 Lowers Temperature

-Also, babies bathed within the first hour are more susceptible to their body temperature dropping too much.
+Babies bathed within the first hour are more susceptible to their body temperature dropping too much.
 And if they can’t get it back up high enough guess where the baby goes… Back in the warmer, away from mom.
+Also, when a baby has to regulate their own temperature it lowers their glucose levels.
+Not cool!

 Removes Vernix